Jer1911/Portfolio/README.md

 ARM - Simulator of the effects of a subset of ARM (Leg v8) instructions written in Python, from my university coursework

+DATA_STRUCTURES -
+  - ACC_2415 - Austin Community College Data Structures coursework (we took a distinctly different, more modern approach)
+  - TX_State_Uni_3358 - Texas State University Data Structures coursework (the university counted transfer credits in a strange way, so it was necessary to take surplus data structures course).

+OOP - Object-Oriented Programming, Java